bhattsameer/List-of-all-possible-attacks-on-webapp/README.md

 # List-of-all-possible-attacks-on-webapp
-This is usefull information for webapp penetration tester or bug hunter.
-Warning: This project is Education purpose only, I'm not Responsible for any damage or harm.  :D
+This is very useful information for webapp penetration tester or bug hunter.

+Warning: This project is only for Education purpose, I'm not Responsible for any damage or harm. :D